Warriors Pull out 80-76 Victory Over County Rival Austin

 NEXT GAME: Scottsburg v Connersville 11:45 am, Dec.
 29, 2018 at Southwestern (Hanover)

-WARRIORETTES DEFEAT CONNERSVILLE 79-52 BEHIND BALANCED SCORING ATTACK IN THE RUMBLE ON THE RIVER AT SOUTHWESTERN
+WARRIORETTES DEFEAT CONNERSVILLE 79-52 BEHIND BALANCED SCORING ATTACK IN THE AT SOUTHWESTERN

 Saturday, December 29, 2018